Jason Bargwanna: Personal life

-Bargwanna is married to Debra and has two children, Jake and Ben.
+Bargwanna is married to Debra and has two children.
 He lives in Nar Nar Goon, Victoria.
 His father, Harry Bargwanna, himself an Australian racing driver, owns and operates a mechanical repair shop in the Southern Sydney suburb of Engadine.
 His uncle Alf and cousin Scott are also national level race drivers.
 Bargwanna attended Heathcote High School in Sydney.
 Bargwanna owns four Red Rooster franchises in Hampton Park, Fountain Gate, Hastings, and Pakenham West.